Our fundraising with the vulnerable or those lacking capacity policy

 The Woodland Trust understands that when fundraising with the public it may not always be clear if an individual is vulnerable or lacks the capacity to give.
 This is more often than not the first time the fundraiser has spoken with the individual, to help with this, the Woodland Trust have internal training to help identify vulnerable individuals and their enhanced requirements, but our approach is to always err on the side of caution.

-In the rare situation where the Woodland Trust receives a donation from someone lacking the capacity to understand the implications of their gift, this will be returned; the Woodland Trust will need to be satisfied that at the time of the gift, the individual was unable to understand the consequences of giving.
+In the rare situation where the Woodland Trust receives a donation from someone lacking the capacity to understand the implications of their gift, we will use our best endeavours to return the gift; the Woodland Trust will need to be satisfied that at the time of the gift, the individual was unable to understand the consequences of giving.
 The Woodland Trust will not return a donation where the donor has made an error in judgement and was not in vulnerable circumstances.
 If you would like to request a refund, please contact our Support Services Response Team:

-- By post: Support Services Response Team, Woodland Trust, Kempton Way, Grantham, Lincolnshire, NG31 6LL
+- Or by post to: Support Services Response Team, Woodland Trust, Kempton Way, Grantham, NG31 6LL

 Please note that calls to our Support Services Response Team may be monitored or recorded.